codehakase/ama/readme.md

 ### About me

 Hi there!!
 I'm Francis, a Software Developer based in Port Harcourt, Nigeria.
-I get find myself drunk in Web Development, Open source contribution, User Experience Design, Front-End development, or anything I find interesting.
+I find myself surfing in the realm of Web Development, Open source contribution, User Experience Design, Front-End development, or anything I find interesting.
 I design and build web applications.
 I currently work as a Full stack Web Developer and Trainer at [Loctech Nig](http://loctechng.com).

 I'm [@iamfrankcute](https://www.twitter.com/iamfrankcute) on twitter.